heremaps/xyz-documentation/docs/cli/basic-features.md

 #### Hexbins

 !!!
-Note "Your account needs access to the Data Hub Pro Services."
-[Learn more about Data Hub Pro features here](../../xyz_pro).
+Note "Your account needs access to the Data Hub Add-on Services."
+Learn more about [Data Hub Add-on](../../datahub_add-on) features here.

 Hexbins are a data simplification method that makes it easier to visualize large datasets of point features at low zoom levels (continent, country, state/province).
 A series of hexagon grids are created and the points that fall inside each are counted and written to a new Data Hub space, and statistics are calculated across the hexbin grid.